gtsherman/PyMallet/README.md

 ## Acknowledgment

 This package is a redistributed fork of https://github.com/mimno/PyMallet.
-Modifications have been made to the code to enable simpler interfacing with DLATK; however, the core functionality remains unmodified.
+Modifications have been made to the code to enable simpler interfacing with [DLATK](https://github.com/dlatk/dlatk); however, the core functionality remains unmodified.

+## Installation

+This version of PyMallet can be installed with `pip install dlatk-pymallet`.

 ## Original README